sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 - **FLASH fragmentation**: Information about the gaps in the flash memory.
 - **Summary**: The total, free, fragmented, and fragmented space in the flash memory.

-It is not a surprise that even copying the files in a single batch, the SidecarTridge TOS emulator will show some fragmentation.
-After copying a batch of files, you can force to defragment the flash memory simply by copying a file name `DEFRAG` to the SidecarTrdg volume.
+It is not surprising that even after copying the files in a single batch, the SidecarTridge TOS emulator will show some fragmentation.
+After copying a batch of files, you can force the flash memory to defragment by creating a file named `DEFRAG` on the SidecarTrdg volume.

-For example, in MacOS:
+For example, on macOS:
 ```bash
 touch /Volumes/SidecarTrdg/DEFRAG
 ```

-In Windows (D drive where the SidecarTrdg volume is mounted):
+On Windows (D drive where the SidecarTrdg volume is mounted):
 ```cmd
 TYPE NUL > D:\DEFRAG
 ```

-In Linux:
+On Linux:
 ```bash
 touch /media/username/SidecarTrdg/DEFRAG
 ```

-After copying the `DEFRAG` file, the SidecarTridge TOS emulator will defragment the flash memory and remove the fragmentation.
+After creating the `DEFRAG` file, the SidecarTridge TOS emulator will defragment the flash memory and remove the fragmentation.
 Wait for the volume to disappear and reappear on your computer to ensure the defragmentation process is complete.

-{: .warning }
-The defragmentation process may take some time depending on the number of files stored on the SidecarTridge TOS emulator.
+**Warning:** The defragmentation process may take some time depending on the number of files stored on the SidecarTridge TOS emulator.
 It is recommended to wait for the volume to reappear on your computer before proceeding with other operations.

-After the defragmentation process is complete, if we open the `INFO.TXT` file again, we should see that the fragmented space is reduced to 0.00%.
+After the defragmentation process is complete, if you open the `INFO.TXT` file again, you should see that the fragmented space is reduced to 0.00%.

 ```
 SidecarTridge ROM chip emulator v1.0.0 - (C)2024 GOODDATA LABS SL